 - Assured returns

 The returns on these schemes are assured because of Government backing along with sovereign debt protection.
-Unlike investments which are linked to markets and may thus fluctuate, these savings accounts are safe and will return the sums promised.
-Thus, as per the SCSS interest rate 2020 of 8.6% p.a., investors can rely on assured returns as per this rate, subject to change as per periodic revisions.
+Unlike investments that are linked to markets and may thus fluctuate, these savings accounts are safe and will return the sums promised.
+Thus, as per the SCSS interest rate 2020 (Q1) of 7.4% p.a., investors can rely on assured returns as per this rate, subject to change as per periodic revisions.

 - Act as medium-term investments